Lifestyle in Scotland

 And no wonder!
 Scotland has attractions ranging from stunning natural scenery to a sophisticated and multicultural city life in its major cities.

+Whether you are an outdoors person, into architecture and history, interested in theatre and concerts, keen on golf, sailing, climbing or walking, or a lover of good restaurants and a lively nightlife, Scotland could be the perfect choice for you.
 The List is an excellent resource for nightlife, music, special concerts and performances, places to eat out and things to do in Glasgow and Edinburgh.
-If you want to know more about lifestyle in Scotland check out the lifestyle magazine Scottish Field, which is published once a month and features information about fashion and style, food and drink, the arts, business and politics as well as in depth features.
+If you want to know more about lifestyle in Scotland check out the lifestyle magazine Scottish Field, which is published once a month and features information about fashion and style, food and drink, the arts, business and politics as well as in depth features. |

 Below you will find stories about Scottish lifestyle, including experiences of going out, culture & arts, shopping, sports & outdoor and what Scotland is like to live in for children.
 There is also additional information including reports about the quality of life in Scotland and the cost of living.
 In the section "in the life of",a number of financial professionals share their experiences of daily life and weekends.